Big Impact grants

 In 2015, The Partnership Plan began making grants for specific needs in the arts and technology.
 These grants are usually smaller in scope than District-wide grants, but generally impact students of more than one school.

-These are the grants that were implemented during the 2017-18 school year.
+These are some of the grants that were implemented over the last couple of years.

 BIG IMPACT ARTS GRANTS